Sage Pay: UK and Ireland

-In February 2012 Sage Pay entered the card machine payment market when they acquired Integral Computers Ltd for €20 million.
+In February 2012, Sage Pay entered the card machine payment market when they acquired Integral Computers Ltd for €20 million.
 Integral Computers was founded in 1989 and its point of sale technology was used in 25,000 locations in 2012 across the UK and Ireland.

-In 2019 Sage Pay and Worldpay, Inc. announced they were to partner to provide additional services in the UK and Ireland.
+In 2019, Sage Pay and Worldpay, Inc. announced they were to partner to provide additional services in the UK and Ireland.

-In November 2019 Elavon announced the acquisition of the UK and Irish Sage Pay business for £232 million.
+In November 2019, Elavon announced the acquisition of the UK and Irish Sage Pay business for £232 million.
 The Sage Salary and Supplier Payments portion of Sage Payments was not included in the deal with Elavon.
 The sale was completed on 11 March 2020 and the business was rebranded as Opayo in July of the same year.
+By 2024 the Opayo brand had fallen out of use with the business simply operating under the wider group's Elavon brand name.

 Germany and Spain

 Sage Pay launched in Germany in October 2012 and in Spain in September 2013.
 Sage Pay is no longer listed on the German and Spanish Sage websites.